 All teachers access professional development based upon their unique assignments, interest for professional growth, and plans developed with their supervisors.
 In addition, teachers have access to funds through the department to attend training, conferences, and collaborative events both in and out of county as appropriate to support excellent instruction and service to students with in the TCSOS programs.
 The TCSOS STEM Coordinator and Math Coordinator are available to provide regular professional development throughout the year.
-In the 2021-22 school year, staff members attended the Juvenile Court and Community School conference.
-In the 2022-23 school year, staff members have attended MTSS Conferences and PBIS professional development and conference.
+In the 2023-24 school year, staff members have attended the PBIS Conference and are participating in direct professional development in PBIS provided through Stanislaus COE.
+The teacher at GREC also attends the JCCASAC (Juvenile Court/Community and Alternative Schools Administrators of California) Conference.